Lollardy: Oxford Lollards

+Peasants' Revolt

+Lollards first faced serious persecution after the Peasants' Revolt in 1381.
+While Wycliffe and other Lollards opposed the revolt, one of the peasants' leaders, John Ball, preached Lollardy.
+Prior to 1382, Wycliffite beliefs were tolerated in government as they endorsed in royal superiority to bishops.
+However, the government and royals were hesitant, as they did not want to encourage subjects to criticize religious powers.

+After 1382, royalty and nobility found Lollardy to be a threat not only to the Church, but to English society in general.
+The Lollards' small measure of protection evaporated.
+This change in status was also affected by the departure of John of Gaunt (Duke of Lancaster, patron of Chaucer and protector of John Wycliffe) who left England in 1386 to pursue the Crown of Castile.

+Paul Strohm has asked: "Was the Lollard a genuine threat or a political pawn, agent of destabilising challenge, or a hapless thread of self-legitimizing Lancastrian discourse?"

+Lollard Knights

 A group of gentry active during the reign of Richard II (1377–99) were known as "Lollard Knights" either during or after their lives due to their acceptance of Wycliffe's claims.
 Henry Knighton, in his Chronicle, identifies the principal Lollard Knights as Thomas Latimer, John Trussell, Lewis Clifford, Sir John Peche (son of John Peche of Wormleighton), Richard Storey, and Reginald Hilton.
 Thomas Walsingham's Chronicle adds William Nevil and John Clanvowe to the list, and other potential members of this circle have been identified by their wills, which contain Lollard-inspired language about how their bodies are to be plainly buried and permitted to return to the soil whence they came.

-There is little indication that the Lollard Knights were specifically known as such during their lifetimes; they were men of discretion, and unlike Sir John Oldcastle years later, rarely gave any hint of open rebellion.
-However, they displayed a remarkable ability to retain important positions without falling victim to the various prosecutions of Wycliffe's followers occurring during their lifetimes.
+There is little indication that the Lollard Knights were specifically known as such during their lifetimes.
+They were men of discretion, and unlike Sir John Oldcastle years later, rarely gave any hint of open rebellion.
+However, they displayed a remarkable ability to retain important positions, without falling victim to the prosecutions of Wycliffe's followers during their lifetimes.

+Legal response

 Religious and secular authorities strongly opposed Lollardy.
-A primary opponent was Thomas Arundel, Archbishop of Canterbury, assisted by bishops like Henry le Despenser of Norwich, whom the chronicler Thomas Walsingham praised for his zeal.
-Paul Strohm has asked: "was the Lollard a genuine threat or a political pawn, agent of destabilising challenge, or a hapless threat of self-legitimizing Lancastrian discourse?"

-As a prelude to the 16th-century Acts of Supremacy that mark the beginning of the English Reformation, De heretico comburendo was enacted in 1401 during the reign of Henry IV; traditionally heresy had been defined as an error in theological belief, but this statute equated theological heresy with sedition against political rulers.
+In eventual response to the revolting Lollards, the law De heretico comburendo was enacted in 1401 during the reign of Henry IV; traditionally heresy had been defined as an error in theological belief, but this statute equated theological heresy with sedition against political rulers.

-Oldcastle Revolt and persecution

 By the early 15th century, stern measures were undertaken by Church and state which drove Lollardy underground.
 One such measure was the 1410 burning at the stake of John Badby, a layman and craftsman who refused to renounce his Lollardy.
 He was the first layman to suffer capital punishment in England for the crime of heresy.